-Our BMI calculator makes it a piece of cake for you to find your number.
+Our BMI calculator makes it a piece of cake to find your number.
 However, please remember that BMI is a rough estimation.
-The result can be somewhat misleading for individuals who are well muscled (such as body builders), or for those who have lost a significant amount of muscle (such as the elderly).
+The result can be somewhat misleading for well-muscled individuals (such as bodybuilders) or for those who have lost a significant amount of muscle (such as the elderly).

-If you are unsure whether or not you fall within the “normal” range of muscle mass, please consider using one of our more specialized calculators.
-The body fat calculator can zero-in on your percentage of body fat, while our lean body mass calculator can tell you how much you would weigh without any fat.
+If you are unsure whether or not you fall within the "normal" range of muscle mass, please consider using one of our more specialized calculators.
+The body fat calculator can zero in on your body fat percentage.

-There are five basic ranges within the BMI scale:
+There are five primary ranges within the BMI scale:

 - Underweight = less than 18.5